How Much Do You Pay For Therapy?

 Is Mental Illness Common?

-From manic disorder down to schizophrenia and depression, various mental health illnesses can cause daily living activities difficult to perform normally.
+From manic disorder down to schizophrenia and depression, various mental health illnesses can make daily living activities difficult to perform normally.
 Also worth noting is the fact that many Americans suffer from addiction and anxiety.
 According to NAMI, approximately 18% of the population in the United States is diagnosed yearly with PTSD, OCD, and other certain phobias.
 Its statistics also show that more than 20 million people in America have substance abuse conditions.

-When Mental Health Illness Is Not Treated
+Mental Health Health Is Not Treated

 Mental health disorders can make it difficult and unbearable for those who suffer from them.
-Additionally, these issues can have a greater impact on the community in general, particularly when these cases are left untreated or if treatment is postponed.
+Additionally, these issues can have a greater impact on the community in general, particularly when these cases are left untreated or if support treatment is postponed.
 The numbers from NAMI prove this fact.

 • American adults who have a mental condition die about 25 years earlier than others, mostly because of treatable illnesses.